 lettuce seed |

-How about other plants in my food garden?
+How about other vegetables in my food garden?

 Parsley seeds maturing on the bush |